arthvrm/django_polls_proj/README.md

 ### Project of django polls packed in Docker

-#### can be opened via localhost:8003/polls/ while container running
+#### can be opened via localhost:8003/polls/ while container is running

 #### visuals below: